The inbox is growing more crowded every day. For email marketing campaigns to be successful, they must stand out, provide value, and engage readers.

-Luckily, there are plenty of quick and simple ways to optimize your email campaign before hitting send.
-Let’s dive into pre-send optimization and review some tips you can adopt today to improve your email performance.
+There are plenty of quick and simple ways to optimize your email campaign before hitting send.
+Let’s dive into some pre-send email optimization techniques and review some tips you can adopt today to improve your email performance.

-Email campaigns can be optimized at many different stages.
-But some of the best opportunities for optimization come before you even hit send.
+Emails can be optimized at many different stages.
+But some of the best opportunities for email campaign optimization come before you even hit send.

-Once you deploy your email campaign, it’s out there for everyone on your email list to see.
+Once you deploy your email message, it’s out there for everyone on your email list to see.
 If you made a typo, sent to invalid addresses, or included a broken link, there’s nothing you can do to fix it.
 This can damage your deliverability, sender reputation, engagement rate, and ultimately your ROI.
+After all, how can you expect subscribers to claim your amazing new eBook or shop your flash sale if the link in your CTA is broken, for example?

 Pre-send optimization allows you to make targeted changes that can prevent these kinds of errors, enhance the user experience, and increase the likelihood that your campaign will be successful.